2023 Solar Incentives Guide for Lower Macungie, PA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Lower Macungie solar panel installers.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Lower Macungie solar installation company.

 State & Local Solar Incentives